younggak/DiscreteMath/README.md

 # Programming assignment 1

 ## Introduction
 This is the solver program which is a n x m grid with more outside number.
 Each cell will contain a number between 1 and 9.
-The aim of a puzzle is to not have a number colored diffrently.
+The aim of a puzzle is to not have a number colored diffrently, such that
+- The number of each column above is the same as the sum of the numbers in the black squares if the column.
+- The number of each rows right is the same as the sum of the numbers in the white qwuares of the column.
+- No information on the coloring is given, initially.

 ## Inputs
 Input is consist of numbers (between 1 and 9), and outside numbers.
 You should seperate these numbers into two colors.